Year 2- Superstars!

 Our science learning this half term is about Animals including Humans.

-Autumn Term 2 How do the seasons affect our wildlife?
+Autumn Term 2 How do the seasons affect our environment?

 Summer Term 1